Screening and Selection Process to Fill a Classified Position

 EEO Screening and Selection Procedures for Classified Vacancies

-Once a certified list has been established by Human Resources, the Office of Affirmative Action assists the departments with the screening and selecting of classified applicants.
+Once a certified list has been established by Human Resources, the Office of Institutional Equity assists the departments with the screening and selecting of classified applicants.
 The following procedures ensure that screening and selection procedures comply with Federal EEO regulations.

 1. Establish a screening and interview panel: